Heteroskedasticity-robust inference in linear regression models with many covariates: Abstract

 \section{Abstract}

-This paper considers inference in heteroskedastic linear regression models with many control variables.
-The slope coefficients on these variables are nuisance parameters.
-Our setting allows their number to grow with the sample size, possibly at the same rate, in which case they are not consistently estimable.
-A prime example of this setting are models with many (possibly multi-way) fixed effects.
-The presence of many nuisance parameters introduces an incidental-parameter problem in the usual heteroskedasticity-robust estimators of the covariance matrix, rendering them biased and inconsistent.
+We consider inference in linear regression models that is robust to heteroskedasticity and the presence of many control variables.
+When the number of control variables increases at the same rate as the sample size the usual heteroskedasticity-robust estimators of the covariance matrix are inconsistent.
 Hence, tests based on these estimators are size distorted even in large samples.
-An alternative covariance-matrix estimator that is conditionally unbiased and remains consistent is presented and supporting simulation results are provided.
+An alternative covariance-matrix estimator for such a setting is presented that complements recent work by \cite{CattaneoJanssonNewey2018}.
+We provide high-level conditions for our approach to deliver (asymptotically) size-correct inference as well as more primitive conditions for three special cases.
+Simulation results and an empirical illustration to inference on the union premium are also provided.